-Moderator: Jennifer Adair, PhD, UMass Chan
+Moderators: Jennifer Adair, PhD, and Terry Flotte, MD, UMass Chan Medical School

 Speakers: